-I am there to listen, encouraging you to develop insight and understanding of your current difficulties and supporting you in resolving these difficulties to gaining control over your life.
+I am here to listen.
+Encouraging you to develop insight and understanding of your current difficulties, while supporting you in resolving these difficulties to gain control over your life.

 Training, qualifications & experience